Last Updated on: 21st November 2023, 09:37 am

 |Cockatoo (Cacatuidae family)||Cockatoo (Cacatuidae family)||Various possibilities within the family, including the galahtiel (galah cockatoo x cockatiel).|

-If your two cross-species parrots have mated, the eggs likely won’t be fertile.
-They’ll only develop into chicks if the two parents belong to closely related species groups.
+If 2 cross-species parrots have mated, the eggs likely won’t be fertile.
+They’ll only develop into chicks if the 2 parents belong to closely related species.

 Can Lovebirds Interbreed?

-All species of lovebird are genetically similar enough to interbreed.
+All species of lovebirds are genetically similar enough to interbreed.
 However, not all interspecies lovebird pairings result in fertile offspring.

 Some lovebirds have prominent white rings around their eyes, and others don’t.
 The “eye-ring” species include Fischer’s lovebirds, yellow-collared lovebirds, Lilian’s lovebirds, and black-cheeked lovebirds.

-When one eye-ring species mates with another eye-ring species, their chicks are usually fertile and healthy.
-However, when an eye-ring species mates with a non-eye-ring species, the resulting hybrids are usually infertile.
+When one eye-ring species mates with another, their chicks are usually fertile and healthy.
+However, when an eye-ring species mates with a non-eye-ring species, the resulting hybrids are typically infertile.